emodolo/bimm143_github/README.md

 # BIMM143
-my classwork from BIMM143 at UCSD.
+my classwork from BIMM143 at UC San Diego.